 The demon lacks both patience and caution.
 He continues to whisper in your ear that the market wouldn’t be going up if things were really that bad.
 He tells you to ignore the economic reports because, once the virus goes away, everything will immediately be even better than it was before.
 He reminds you that the Fed will do anything to support the markets, regardless of what the consequences might be.
 He reminds you, angels are not that much fun anyway!

 Normally, the arguments from the devil and angel play out over the course of months, but remember that this cycle has played out over just about seventy days.
 This compressed time frame has increased the urge of many investors to do something, anything, so opportunities don’t pass us by.
 HCM regularly assesses the risks we see in the market, and we can’t yet say those concerns have been alleviated.
-At the same time, we aren’t ignoring the positive market movements that have occured over the past few weeks.
+At the same time, we aren’t ignoring the positive market movements that have occurred over the past few weeks.
 While we believe these have been the result of aggressive monetary policy, they have led to an improving technical backdrop.
 We are starting to see a broader range of participation to the upside on both a sector and market cap basis.
 If these internal market signals continue to improve in the face of deteriorating economic data, we will give consideration to slowly increasing equity risk in Advance and Defend™ portfolios.
 Remember, Strategic portfolios have been fully invested through the duration of the Covid-19 crisis.
 As of now, we haven’t reached that decision point, but our investment committee continues to explore all options on a daily basis.

 Weekly Focus – Think About It